ICLAD-Hackathon/ICLAD-Hackathon-2025/README.md

 - Each team gets a **Qualcomm X-Elite AI laptop** 💼 with pre-installed open SLMs and EDA tools.
 - A **tutorial session** will be held before DAC on how to use these tools 🧑‍🏫.
 - Teams may also use their own trained SLMs if desired.

-Documentation for using these laptops will be available soon.
+Documentation for this is (here)[https://github.com/ICLAD-Hackathon/ICLAD-Hackathon-2025/blob/main/SLM-laptop-setup.md]

 ### 🌐 Open Challenge Track